JeffHing/angular-cabinet/README.md

     openStates
     </dt>
     <dd>
     Allows you to specify which drawers should initally be open.
-The key is the drawer id, and the value should be true.
+The key of the object is the drawer id, and the value should be true.
     </dd>

     <dt>